 Then, in the small hours of Saturday morning (7 May), the Conservative candidate won the first ever mayoral election in Croydon.
 On Sunday evening (8 May), after a delayed count, it emerged that Labour had, nonetheless, secured the largest number of councillors.
 However, a two-thirds majority of councillors will ultimately be required to prevent the Croydon Mayor setting the budget and linked policy framework he wants.

 So Labour has gained three councils and lost three others, while the Tories have lost three and gained two.
 Meanwhile, the Lib Dems have held on to Richmond, Kingston and Sutton, and Havering’s NOC status has been maintained.

 When it comes to overall numbers of council seats, the stories for the four Londonwide parties are rather different from the headline figures about councils controlled.

 There were 1,817 seats up for grabs this year – 16 fewer than the 1,833 in 2018.
-Of these, six had to be left vacant – three in both Redbridge and Kingston – as campaigning was stopped due to the deaths of candidates.
-One seat in Croydon has become instantly vacant because mayoral victor Jason Perry also stood successfully as a councillor but had to step down from that role as he can’t be a councillor and the Mayor at the same time.
+Of these, six had to be left vacant for a while – three in both Redbridge and Kingston – as campaigning was stopped due to the deaths of candidates.
+One seat in Croydon has become instantly vacant because mayoral victor Jason Perry also stood successfully as a councillor, but couldn’t take up that role as he can’t be a councillor and the Mayor at the same time.
 For the purposes of this article it will still be counted as a Tory win.

 The 1,811 results declared have been distributed as follows: